chamburr/twilight-dispatch/README.md

 decompressed dispatch events from the gateway will be available in the queue.

 To send events to the gateway, connect to the channel `gateway.send`, then publish a message like the following.
-Note that the outer most `op` is not the Discord gateway OP code.
+Note that the outermost `op` is not the Discord gateway OP code.
 The only option for now is 0, but there may be others in the future to reconnect to a shard, etc.

 ```json